Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 3. Only valid build data can be used to **create** and/or **update** builds.
 4. Nobody can **delete** builds.

-According to the third statement, the build's data in **create** and **update** requests are validated to contain the proper data.
-The following table describes field's validation and the required changes according to in-progress builds structure:
+According to the third statement, the build's data of **create** and **update** requests are validated to contain the proper data.
+The following table describes fields validation and the required changes according to the structure of the in-progress build:

 |Field|Required|Type|Validation|Changes|
 |---|---|---|---|---|